Overview of Microsoft Graph Data Connect

-In the Microsoft Graph consent model, an administrator or user can only grant or deny an application’s request to access specific, predefined sets of entities.
-For example, a request for Mail.Read includes read access to a fixed set of entities that support Outlook mail, including entire message instances with all its properties.
-In contrast, Microsoft Graph data connect enables more granular consent, allowing applications to request access to specific properties in an entity, or filter the data in these properties.
-Administrators must give explicit approval to access Microsoft Graph data before access is granted.
-The request must specify the level of access requested and describe data policy enforcement, the reason for the request, and the schema of the data requested.
-As a result, applications can use only the data that is essential to their function, and unrelated content is excluded.
-For example, an app might consume email headers but exclude body content and attachments.
+In the traditional Microsoft Graph consent model, an administrator or user can only grant or deny an application’s request to access specific, predefined sets of entities.
+For example, a request for Mail.Read includes read access to a fixed set of entities that support Outlook mail, including entire message instances with all the relevant properties.
+Microsoft Graph Data Connect enables more granular consent, allowing applications to request access to specific properties in an entity or filter the data in those properties.
+Administrators must give explicit approval before Microsoft Graph data can be accessed.
+The request must specify the level of access requested, data policy enforcement, the reason for the request, and the schema of the data requested.
+As a result, applications can only use data that is essential to their function, and any unrelated content is excluded.
+For example, an app might consume email metadata but exclude body content and attachments.

-Microsoft is facilitating rich, connected communication between Microsoft Graph and Azure with respect to the status of customers’ data.
-When you build apps via Microsoft Graph data connect, you can specify a set of detailed policies that you intend to comply with.
-Office 365 administrators can then review and consent to these policies.
-This practice minimizes compliance management overhead.
-When consent is given, Microsoft monitors the application’s adherence to policy.
-If an application violates (or attempts to violate) a policy established by the organization, Microsoft stops the flow of data to that application.
+Microsoft is facilitating rich, connected communication between Microsoft Graph Data Connect and Azure that respects customer data.
+Microsoft Graph Data Connect supports all Azure-native service capabilities, such as encryption, geo-fencing, auditing, and policy enforcement.
+In order to minimize compliance management overhead for apps you build with Data Connect, you can specify a set of detailed policies that you intend to comply with, which Microsoft 365 administrators can then review.
+After consent is given for these policies, Microsoft will monitor the application’s adherence to policy.
+If an application violates (or attempts to violate) a policy established by the organization, Microsoft will stop the flow of data to that application.